kaazing/dotnet.client.tutorials/jms/UniversalWindowsPlatform/README.md

 ## Steps for building the project

 * Load the solution `JmsDemo.sln` in Microsoft Visual Studio
-* Using NuGet Package Manager, update the references to Kaazing.Enterprise. *If necessary, remove installed Kaazing.Enterprize NuGet package and add it again.*
+* Using NuGet Package Manager, update the references to Kaazing.Enterprise and Xamarin.Forms. *If necessary, remove installed Kaazing.Enterprize and Xamarin.Forms NuGet packages and add them again.*

 ## Interact with Kaazing .NET WebSocket JMS Client API